ryzhovau/juick-remover/README.md

 ```
 ./remover.sh comments
 ```
-to remove all comments.
+to remove all replies in subscribed posts.
 May take a long time to run.
 ```
 ./remover.sh all
 ```
-to remove all everything.
+to remove everything.